How businesses and the government are tackling period poverty

 Free sanitary products to address period poverty

 Despite half of the population experiencing menstruation at some point, it’s surprising that few workplaces have taken steps to tackle the issue.
-It’s widely accepted that washroom amenities like soap and toilet paper are regularly provided free of charge, and the debate around whether this should be extended to sanitary products is still a relatively taboo subject, even though the underlying topic is one of gender equality and equal rights, which should never be shuffled under the carpet.
+It’s widely accepted that washroom service amenities like soap dispensers and toilet paper are regularly provided free of charge, and the debate around whether this should be extended to sanitary products is still a relatively taboo subject, even though the underlying topic is one of gender equality and equal rights, which should never be shuffled under the carpet.

 However despite the still relatively taboo nature of menstruation, there are encouraging signs that some organisations and sections of the government are tacking action.
 For example free sanitary products are to be made available in the Scottish Parliament building, after a decision by the cross-party Scottish Parliamentary Corporate Body (SPCB).
 The forward thinking and innovative approach is seen by many as a win for gender equality, providing free sanitary products in all 42 women’s toilets across the parliamentary estate.